-- Saving water saves energy and some of the costs associated with both of these necessities of life. - Saving water reduces the cost of energy required to pump water and the need to construct costly pumping systems and water towers. - Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential fire fighting needs are met.
+- Saving water saves energy and some of the costs associated with both of these necessities of life. - Saving water reduces the cost of energy required to pump water and the need to construct costly pumping systems and water towers. - Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential firefighting needs are met.

 You can play a role in conserving water by becoming conscious of the amount of water your household is using, and by looking for ways to use less whenever you can.
 It is not hard to conserve water.
 Conservation tips include: 1) Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
 So get a run for your money and run it only when full; 2) Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
 Fix it and you can save almost 6,000 gallons per year; 3) Check your toilets for leaks by putting a few drops of food coloring in the tank.
 Watch for a few minutes to see if the color shows up in the bowl.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
+Fix it and you save more than 30,000 gallons a year; 4) Use your water meter to detect hidden leaks.
 Simply turn off all taps and water-using appliances.
 Then check the meter after 15 minutes.
 If it moved, you have a leak; 5) Do not let the water run while brushing your teeth and rinse your mouth with a glass of water.
 You will save over one gallon of water each time you brush; and 6) Take shallow baths and short showers.